WilliamFrisk/capture-the-fish/README.md

 # Capture The Fish

-A project created in the course Agile Software project management.
+A project created in the course Agile Software Project Management at Chalmers University of Technology.
 The aim is to create a game which raises awareness for the UNs sustainability goals in a fun and engaging way.

 - Code is located in `capture-the-fish/code`